We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 In the 80s, Kiwi cinema finally reached flight altitude, and Horton's name seemed to be on many of the best films emerging.
 From 1980 to 1985 he edited 11 features — plus TV movie Iris, whose film within a film structure presented its own challenges (he also found time to to visit Hollywood after being awarded a 20th Century Fox Film Fellowship).
 Horton had worked with many of the directors before, including Roger Donaldson, for whom he edited 1981 classic Smash Palace and the After the Depression episode of pioneering TV drama Winners & Losers.
 But the key collaboration for Horton was arguably with Geoff Murphy, who had co-directed Dagg Day Afternoon.

-The decade following The Quiet Earth saw Horton alternating feature films (the under-rated Starlight Hotel, co-editing the Footrot Flats movie, and a rare American-shot project, Zandalee) with occasional television work, including Alexander Graham Bell mini-series The Sound and the Silence
+The decade following The Quiet Earth saw Horton alternating feature films (Sam Pillsbury's under-rated Starlight Hotel, co-editing the Footrot Flats movie, and a rare American-shot project, Pillsbury's Zandalee) with occasional television work, including Alexander Graham Bell mini-series The Sound and the Silence

 Horton won editing awards for two films from this period: acclaimed rite of passage movie The End of the Golden Weather, a long-time dream project for Ian Mune, and Once Were Warriors.
 Amongst the many reviewers won over by Warriors' defiantly in your face approach, Variety reviewer David Stratton praised Horton's contribution.
-Horton argues that the film was made on a tight budget, meaning there was less footage than normal to work with.
+Horton argues that due to the film's tight budget, meaning there was less footage than normal to work with.
 Horton would also edit well-regarded sequel What Becomes of the Broken Hearted?

-As Warriors began screening around the globe, Horton was busy on another challenging and sometimes contentious gig: helping condense the history of New Zealand cinema into 56 minutes, for centenary doco Cinema of UneaseThe same year Horton worked for the first time with directors Peter Jackson and Costa Botes, as they crafted a more satirical view of Kiwi film history: Forgotten Silver.
+As Warriors began screening around the globe, Horton was busy on another challenging and sometimes contentious gig: helping condense the history of New Zealand cinema into one hour, for acclaimed centenary doco Cinema of UneaseThe same year Horton worked for the first time with directors Peter Jackson and Costa Botes, as they crafted a more satirical view of Kiwi film history: Forgotten Silver.
 Horton co-edited the project, alongside Jackson regular Eric De Beus.

 Horton must have done okay, because he was later called back for his most high profile project to date: Peter Jackson's The Two Towers, arguably the most structurally challenging episode of the Lord of the Rings trilogy.
 Working with assistant Jabez Olssen, Horton laboured over a three year period on a three-hour long cut which featured epic battle scenes and a CGI character (Gollum) whose performance was still being perfected during the edit.

-Horton (and sometimes Olssen) would be nominated for many editing awards, including a Bafta, an Oscar and an Eddie from the American Cinema Editors organisation.
+Horton (and sometimes Olssen) would be nominated for many editing awards, including Oscars, Baftas, and an Eddie from the American Cinema Editors organisation.

-Since his time in Middle Earth, Horton has edited local hit Second Hand Wedding, relationship drama Separation City, and Cannes-acclaimed short Run.
-Wedding was directed by Paul Murphy — son of Geoff Murphy, who Horton began working with more than 30 years before.
-He also reunited with director Lee Tamahori on Mahana, in an effort which would have him share the 2017 New Zealand Film Award for Best Editing with co-editor Jonno Woodford-Robinson.
+Since his time in Middle-earth, Horton has edited low budget hit Second-Hand Wedding, relationship drama Separation City, feature documentary Border Politics and Western/horror movie Forgive Us AllSecond-Hand Wedding was directed by Paul Murphy — son of Geoff Murphy, who Horton first worked with more than 30 years before.
+In 2016 Horton reunited with another colleague: director Lee Tamahori, for Mahana.
+Horton and co-editor Jonno Woodford-Robinson. shared an NZ Film Award for Best Editing.

 Sources include